-Of lesser cultural heritage significance, three undesignated cultural heritage assets (UCHAs) are recorded within 300 m of the scheme.
-One of these is depicted as covering an approx. 300 m stretch of the trunk road within the scheme extents but pertains to a post-medieval landscape.
-There is no connectivity between the scheme and the remaining UCHAs e.g., the nearest lies outwith the trunk road boundary approx. 130 m east of the scheme.
+There are 14 undesignated cultural heritage assets (UCHAs) found within 300m of the scheme extents.
+There is no connectivity between the scheme and the UCHAs i.e., the nearest, East Adinston Historic Environment Record (ID: MEL582), lies outwith the trunk road boundary approximately 80m south east of the scheme extents.